Group Health Insurance for 150 Employees

 Partially Self-Funded and Self-Funded Plans at 150 Employees

 The primary advantage is transparency.
-Employers gain detailed insight into where healthcare dollars are spent, making it easier to address pharmacy costs, chronic conditions, and network inefficiencies.
+Employers gain more detailed insight into where healthcare dollars are spent, which makes it easier to address pharmacy costs, chronic conditions, network inefficiencies, and site-of-care patterns.
+When you can see the drivers, you can manage the drivers.

 Refund Potential and Long-Term Renewal Stability